-This time we had the opportunity to talk to Azeez Bakare, creative director and 3D visualist, about one of his latest projects, the EQ Office 1740 Broadway Project (designed by INC Architecture).
+This time we had the opportunity to talk to Azeez Bakare, creative director and 3D visualist, about his personal tips for creating photorealistic interior renderings and concepts and about one of his latest projects, the EQ Office 1740 Broadway Project (designed by INC Architecture).

 The visualization studio Azeez Bakare Studios from Miami creates high-quality visualizations and offers state of the art photography, videography as well as 3D Rendering and Design for its clients.